 50000 Subscribers -$210

 In the above table, I also listed a possible price for 10k, 50k and 100k subscribers as this is important when you scale email marketing for your business.

 Let’s briefly summarize all of them:

 Moosend – offers the cheapest option, 1000 subscribers and unlimited emails plus marketing automation from that start.
-Also they allow you to upgrade to a pro plan gradualy.
+Also, they allow you to upgrade to a pro plan gradually.
 For instance, when you reach 1500 subscribers you only pay $8.

-MailerLite – a little more expensive then Moosend, with 1200 limitation with free account.
+MailerLite – a little more expensive than Moosend, with 1200 limitations with a free account.
 You can also gradually upgrade, but the price jumps are bigger.
 For example, $10, $15, $30, $50 – still very reasonable

-SendinBlue – their free account has 300 email limitation, and also the next Lite upgrade gives you only automation up to 2000 contacts.
-In overall, the Business Plan can be even cheaper than other email providers, but you have to have a big subsribers database.
+SendinBlue – their free account has 300 email limitations, and also the next Lite upgrade gives you only automation up to 2000 contacts.
+Overall, the Business Plan can be even cheaper than other email providers, but you have to have a big subscribers database.